 The University of Dallas is a small, private Catholic institution based in Irving, Texas.
 The school offers programs in business, liberal arts, and ministry.
-A majority of students participate in study abroad programs and have traveled to places such as Rome, Belize, and Japan.
-It has a “more selective” admissions process and is one of the only Catholic universities in the nation to have a Phi Beta Kappa chapter.
+A majority (approximately 80%) of students participate in the Rome study abroad programs.
+It has a more selective admissions process and is one of the only Catholic universities in the nation to have a Phi Beta Kappa chapter.

 Key Admissions Stats